Ovis aries aries montadale

 At Cosley Zoo, the sheep are fed a diet of commercial livestock grain and hay.

-Ewes give birth once a year.
+Ewes are typically bred to give birth once a year.
 Lambing occurs in the late winter and spring.
 The gestation period is 5 months.
 Although single and twin births are most common, triplets are not unusual.

 Shelter and Space Needs